-The Master of Divinity in Humanist Studies program fosters leadership that is ethically grounded, informed, skillful, globally responsible, personally sustainable, and committed to meeting the needs of the Humanist community.
+The MDiv in Humanist Studies program fosters leadership that is ethically grounded, informed, skillful, globally responsible, personally sustainable, and committed to meeting the needs of the Humanist community.
 This program is designed for students interested in becoming leaders who intend to work in humanist settings and/or interreligious settings that include Humanists.
 The concentration offers a nondogmatic and nondoctrinal approach to learning leadership within an interreligious and ecumenical seminary community.

 This MDiv program differs from the MAL in Humanist Studies program in that includes training in ministerial competencies along with leadership skills with a Humanist focus.
 The MDiv program may be a good fit for you if you are interested in career in congregational leadership, chaplaincy, and specialized leadership roles of spokesperson, educator, and advocate.